patelrohan/Incremental-Interquartile-Mean/README.md

 - One of the initial improvements I made was standardizing the file and folder naming conventions to align with iOS naming conventions.
 This step not only adheres to industry standards but also enhances code readability.

 **3. Code Refactoring:**
-- I decided to move the logic from the `viewDidLoad` method to a separate function. `viewDidLoad` serves as a gateway to any class, and keeping it clean and concise is essential for understanding the code flow.
+- I decided to move the logic from the `viewDidLoad()` method to a separate function. `viewDidLoad()` serves as a gateway to any class, and keeping it clean and concise is essential for understanding the code flow.
 - I introduced a utility class called `FileReader` to encapsulate the file reading logic, ensuring that the `IIQM` class remains focused on its core functionality.
+Similarly, created utility class `RPBinarySearch` to contain the logic of Binary Search.
-- Within the `calculateIncrementalIQM` function, I separated the code responsible for calculating incremental IQM for each value in the data set.
-This separation enhances unit testing possibilities and code maintainability.
+- Refactored `calculate` function, isolating the code/logic responsible for calculating incremental IQM for each value into its own `calculateIncrementalIQM()` function.
+This separation not only enhances unit testing but also promotes code modularity.

 **4. Comments and Documentation:**
-- To improve code comprehensibility, I added comments within the `calculateIncrementalIQM` function to explain key logic where needed.
+- To improve code comprehensibility, I added comments within the `calculateIncrementalIQM()` function to explain key logic where I felt would be valuable for future developers who might not be aware of IIQM calculation hoping expediated comprehension of the logic.
-- At the top of the file, I included two valuable resources that I found during my research.
-These resources can aid future developers in understanding the logic behind IIQM calculations.
+- At the top of the file, I included two valuable resources that I found helpful during my research.
+These resources can aid future developers in understanding the logic behind IIQM calculations better and quicker.

 **5. Unit Testing:**
-- I emphasized the importance of unit testing, particularly for the `calculateIncrementalIQM` function.
+- I emphasized the importance of unit testing, particularly for the `calculateIncrementalIQM()` function.
 Accurate calculation of IIQM is crucial, and comprehensive unit tests ensure the reliability of this function.
+Similarly, `RPBinarySearch` class's `search()` function is inlcuded in unit testing to ensure its reliability.

 **6. Simplification:**
 - Lastly, I simplified the equation for `upperQuartileIndex` to make it more concise and understandable.